LIFEHUBBER

 Cua is infrastructure for computer-use agents, with sandboxes, SDKs, benchmarks, and model integrations for agents working across desktop environments on macOS, Linux, and Windows.

 The official repository presents Cua as a computer-use agent stack with a Computer SDK, Agent SDK, VM and sandbox tooling, model configuration support, MCP server components, and benchmark workflows.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, setup needs, and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is